This appendix will cover the following topics:

 According to Mortimer Adler, “There are three kinds of book owners” (4).

 That number “4” in parentheses at the end of the quote is the in-text citation.
-Using the signal phrase and the in-text citation, your reader can turn to the Works Cited page, find “Adler” there, and know that the quote you just included in your essay is on page 4 of the document listed.
+Using the signal phrase and the in-text citation, your reader can turn to the Works Cited page, find “Adler” there, and know that the quote is on page 4 of the document listed.

 An in-text citation is necessary for summaries and paraphrases as well as quotes.
 For example: